Knitting with Mikey

 In Grade Four, I was about 9 years old.
 My teacher was an advocate for conservation and yarn arts.
 She had a professional, home quality, weaving machine.
 As one of the activities in the class, we could use her weaving machine to weave.

 By now, I am attracted to yarn.
-I enjoy the fiber arts.
+I enjoy the fibre arts.
 I begged my parents to buy me this Weaving Loom.
 It came for Christmas and I was so excited about it.
 Many I weaved up a storm.
 Loved this machine.

 So proud, I would wear scarves made from this machine.
 So for show’n tell, I brought it to school in the box.
 If ever you would regret things in life, this would be a moment in time where utter humiliation would be on top of me.

 I hadn’t thought about the box.
 There are girls on the box playing with the loom.
 Big mistake to bring the box to school.
-Boys in the class would eventually grab my loom, which I was so proud of and they snapped the cross bars and destroyed my loom.
+Boys in the class would eventually grab my loom, which I was so proud of and they snapped the crossbars and destroyed my loom.
 Besides being labelled as a sissy, I felt so small and cried going home on the bus that my loom was broken.
 A purely joyous moment for me to share my crafting ability ended up being a huge mistake.

 Advocate for Crafting